What are the steps of OCIA?

 • Always invited, but not required, to attend Thursday evening class (6:30-8 PM)

-• Attend Mass with RCIA student at the 11:30 AM Mass once a month
+• Attend Mass with OCIA student at the 11:30 AM Mass once a month

 • Invite them to parish events, like Fish Fries or the Fall Festival, so they experience the community life of the parish, not just the sacramental